 Other viable options can include guest posting on other industry websites that allow you to include links back to your site.
 Look into joining a blogging community that allows you to collaborate and grow together.
 A rising tide raises all ships after all.
 Participate in online groups and forums.
 Maybe even volunteer for an organization or publication that can give you some additional exposure or added credibility.
 The possibilities are really endless and you don't have to pay a dime.
 This is all "sweat equity" that you have to put in to be successful but it certainly takes time, patience, and creativity.
 Whatever generates traffic and value should be considered.
 Build up that initial audience as much as possible for a strong business base.

 Getting the word out about your new digital media business is crucial to reaching your initial qualified prospects, getting shares / referrals, and getting your media ranked with search engines.
 But along with building this initial distribution system, you always need to strive for unique and useful content production.
 Stand out from the pack with videos, ebooks, and articles unlike anything you've seen before!

-Interested in more business and social media strategy articles?
+Interested in more digital marketing strategy articles?

-Read My Business Blog Posts:
+Read More Bootstrap Business Blog Posts:

 "Millions For MySpace on #Throwback Thursdays"

 "SocialOomph For Scheduled and Autoposts"